The Quadratic and Cubic Characters of 2: The Quadratic Character of 2

 The proof of (3) is similar.
 Every composite number of the form $8n+5$ or $8n+7$ must involve a prime factor of either form, so $-2$ cannot be a residue of a number of the form $8n+5$ or $8n+7$.
 Suppose on the contrary that some did exist, with $t$ as the least.
 We repeat the procedure and arrive at the congruence $-2=a^{2}-tu$.
 If $a<t$ and odd, then $u$ will be of the form $8n+5$ or $8n+7$, depending on whether $t$ is of the form $8n+7$ or $8n+5$ respectively.
 However, $a^{2}+2=tu$ implies that $-2\equiv a^{2}\pmod{u}$, or $-2$ is a residue of $u$.
 Clearly, $u<t$, so there is a contradiction.

 The case for (4) is trickier.
 Instead of using the strong induction approach, Gauss makes a clever deduction using congruences.
 We begin by letting $8n+1$ be some prime and $a$ be a primitive root modulo $8n+1$.
 Since $a$ is a primitive root modulo $8n+1$, we know that $a^{(8n+1)-1}=a^{8n}\equiv 1\pmod{8n+1}$.
-We can factor the left-hand-side as $(a^{4n})^{2}\equiv 1\pmod{p}$.
+We can factor the left-hand-side as $(a^{4n})^{2}\equiv 1\pmod{8n+1}$.
 This is only possible if $a^{4n}\equiv \pm 1\pmod{8n+1}$, but we take the negative part.
 Therefore $a^{4n}\equiv -1\pmod{8n+1}$, or $a^{4n}+1\equiv 0\pmod{8n+1}$.
-Adding $2a^{2n}$ to both sides, we obtain $a^{4n}+2a^{2n}+1\equiv 0\pmod{8n+1}$, and after factoring, we obtain $(a^{2n}+1)^{2}\equiv 2a^{2n}\equiv\pmod{8n+1}$.
+Adding $2a^{2n}$ to both sides, we obtain $a^{4n}+2a^{2n}+1\equiv 0\pmod{8n+1}$, and after factoring we obtain $(a^{2n}+1)^{2}\equiv 2a^{2n}\pmod{8n+1}$.
 Alternatively, we subtract $2a^{2n}$ from both sides.
-After factoring, we obtain $(a^{2n}-1)^{2}\equiv -2a^{2n}\pmod{8n+1}$.
+After factoring we obtain $(a^{2n}-1)^{2}\equiv -2a^{2n}\pmod{8n+1}$.
 In either case, we have that $\pm 2a^{2n}$ are both quadratic residues.
 In other words,

-Therefore both $2$ and $-2$ are quadratic residues modulo $8n+1$. \end{proof} It is worth noting that Gauss didn't use Legendre symbols, as they were not introduced until 1798, when Legendre first formally defined them\footnote{While Gauss managed to prove the quadratic character of 2 using induction, Legendre was focused on the quadratic character of 2 using techniques stemming from quadratic forms, a technique that Gauss succeeded in implementing in his proof of quadratic reciprocity in \textit{Disquisitiones}.
-Legendre's proof differs drastically from Gauss', but it is interesting nonetheless (see \cite{collison1977cubbi} for a detailed overview).}. \begin{ex} As an example, say we want to determine whether there are solutions to the quadratic congruence $x^{2}\equiv 2\pmod{11}$.
+Therefore both $2$ and $-2$ are quadratic residues modulo $8n+1$. \end{proof} It is worth noting that Gauss didn't use Legendre symbols, as they were not introduced until 1798 when Legendre first formally defined them\footnote{While Gauss managed to prove the quadratic character of 2 using induction, Legendre was focused on the quadratic character of 2 using techniques stemming from quadratic forms, a technique that Gauss succeeded in implementing in his proof of quadratic reciprocity in \textit{Disquisitiones}.
+Legendre's proof differs drastically from Gauss', but it is interesting nonetheless (see \cite{collison1977cubbi} for a detailed overview).}. \begin{ex} Say we wish to determine whether there are solutions to the quadratic congruence $x^{2}\equiv 2\pmod{11}$.
 We can evaluate this as $(2/11)=(-1)^{\frac{11^{2}-1}{8}}=(-1)^{15}=-1$, so there is no solution.
-If we instead implement Theorem \ref{Proposition: Gauss form of quad char of 2}, we see that $11$ is of the form $8(1)+3$, so $2$ must be a nonresidue, which is equivalent. \end{ex}
+Equivalently, if we instead implement Theorem \ref{Proposition: Gauss form of quad char of 2}, we see that $11$ is of the form $8(1)+3$, so $2$ must be a nonresidue. \end{ex}